Withover five million appscreated with its SDK, the Ionic framework prides itself on being a cross-platform solution for mobile app development.

 Trio Ionic developers are pre-vetted, interviewed, and then trained further to become true software professionals, capable of adapting to situations that are both within and outside of the scope of their general expertise.

 At Trio, we hold our developers to a higher standard.
-Much like how elite special forces units recruit only the best from main branches of the military, we recruit developers who either show amazing potential or demonstrate exceptional skill.
+Much like how elite special forces units recruit only the best from the main branches of the military, we recruit developers who either show amazing potential or demonstrate exceptional skill.

 We then take their talents and sharpen them even further.